How do you know when all the mice are gone from your home?

 You can sense victory…the war is over, or so you think!
 Has your mouse infestation reached conclusion?

-How do you know when all the mice are gone?
 How do you know if your safe from all the diseases that mice can bring to your home?

 So many questions… In this post, I am going to give you some tips for how you can be sure that all the mice have left your home!